-PGDTE 209 - Materials for Skills Development (MSD)

-This course is designed to provide prospective teachers with theoretical knowledge and experience in analyzing, adapting, and developing materials for teaching English as a second language at various levels.
+PGDTE 209 - Materials for Skills Development (MSD) Course description theoretical knowledge and experience in analyzing, adapting, and developing materials for teaching English as a second language at various levels.
 It aims to develop a principled approach to materials development.
 Building on the foundations laid in Teaching Materials (Semester 1) it goes on to examine the problems of designing and developing materials for teaching the LSRW skills.
 Participants will examine a variety of classroom learning material and will have opportunities to judge the appropriateness of existing materials for a variety of language programmes.
 In addition, they will create materials for a variety of classroom purposes.
-Participants will also learn how to design and create larger units of work - such as a chapter/unit of a course book.
+Participants will also learn how to design and create larger units of work-such as a chapter/unit of a course book.